 If your ad set is within the Learning Phase, it will say “Learning” under the Delivery column while viewing your ad set.

-If you are optimizing for conversions, for example, your ad set will need to generate around 50 conversions during the initial seven-day period to exit the Learning Phase.
+If you are optimizing for A conversion is counted whenever a website visitor performs an action that fires a standard event, custom event, or custom conversion.
+Examples of conversions include purchases, leads, content views, add to cart, and registrations.
+More, for example, your ad set will need to generate around 50 conversions during the initial seven-day period to exit the Learning Phase.
 Understand that this applies to each individual ad set within a campaign.
-If you have multiple An ad set is a Facebook ads grouping where settings like targeting, scheduling, optimization, and placement are determined., the number isn’t aggregated.
+If you have multiple An ad set is a Facebook ads grouping where settings like targeting, scheduling, optimization, and placement are determined.
+More, the number isn’t aggregated.

 While Facebook is in the process of “learning,” your results may be suboptimal.
 Your Cost Per Action won’t be great.
 Unless it’s a situation where your results are so poor that you don’t expect to exit the Learning Phase, let it ride.

-How you optimize impacts who sees your Facebook ad.
-Facebook will show your ad to people most likely to perform your desired action. and the Learning Phase
+The Performance Goal is chosen within the ad set and determines optimization and delivery.
+How you optimize impacts who sees your ad.
+Meta will show your ad to people most likely to perform your desired action.
+More and the Learning Phase

-How quickly will you reach that 50 action threshold and exit the Learning Phase?
+How quickly will you Reach measures the number of Accounts Center Accounts (formerly users) that saw your ads at least once.
+You can have one account reached with multiple impressions.
+More that 50 action threshold and exit the Learning Phase?
 A big factor is the action you optimize for.